arshiarafiei/RL-HP/README.md

 ## Fairness

-Status: env is here, working on learning and reward function.
+Status: Stable (it is not "learning")

+### ToDos:
+1- ALOTTTTT of Optimization

+2- Graphs and comparison